 - If you are the only party to appear at the trial and you are the plaintiff, you still must prove your case.
 Do not expect to automatically win your case if the other party does not appear.

-- The proceeding will not be recorded by a court reporter or by any other type of recording.
+- The proceeding will not be recorded by a court reporter.

 - The judicial officer will usually not tell you the decision in court.
 The decision (judgment) will be mailed to you.

 The Court provides interpreters in Small Claims matters.
 Please contact Small Claims Court to make the necessary arrangements.

 If you have been named as a defendant in a Small Claims action and have received an order to appear at a Small Claims hearing, this means that you are being sued.
 If you do not know why you are being sued, contact the plaintiff immediately for an explanation.